 Every popular problem-solving method begins with the problem already defined.
 The team sits down to brainstorm solutions, weigh options, apply criteria.
 Nobody asks whether the problem itself is the right one.
-Problem framing is the act of defining what you are actually deciding and why, clarifying purpose, opportunity, outcome, context, and time horizon before evaluating options or gathering data.
+Problem framing is the act of defining what you are actually deciding and why before evaluating options or gathering data.
 In the Universal Decision-Making Method that Roger Estall and I set out in Deciding, framing is Step 1: the decision that shapes every decision after it.

 I have spent nearly fifty years helping organisations make consequential decisions.
 The ones that fail most expensively are not the ones that choose the wrong option.
 They are the ones that solve the wrong problem, because nobody stopped to question the frame before the work began.